 You should usually receive your infusion once every 3 weeks.

-Your doctor will prescribe you steroid tablets (equivalent to 4 milligram of dexamethasone twice a day) that you will need to take on the day before, on the day of, and the day after Pemetrexed treatment.
+Your doctor will prescribe you steroid tablets (equivalent to 4 milligrams of dexamethasone twice a day) that you will need to take on the day before, on the day of, and the day after Pemetrexed treatment.
 This medicine is given to you to reduce the frequency and severity of skin reactions that you may experience during your anticancer treatment.

 Your doctor will prescribe you oral folic acid (vitamin) or a multivitamin containing folic acid (350 to 1000 micrograms) that you must take once a day while you are taking Pemetrexed.
 You must take at least 5 doses during the seven days before the first dose of Pemetrexed.
 You must continue taking the folic acid for 21 days after the last dose of Pemetrexed.
 You will also receive an injection of vitamin B12 (1000 micrograms) in the week before administration of Pemetrexed and then approximately every 9 weeks (corresponding to 3 courses of Pemetrexed treatment).
 Vitamin B12 and folic acid are given to you to reduce the possible toxic effects of the anticancer treatment.